photo credits: Martin Atanasov

 No place is the literal translation of utopia.
 To be is the performative magical spell-like ritual of the uttering that makes things appear through language.
 The attempt to embody the utopian in the research itself brought about this manual.
 It collects and describes a series of practices that we borrowed, invented, investigated, shifted, tried out, and failed with during the residency.
 It also offers a series of questions that we don’t have the answers to yet, as well as a bibliography for reference and further reading.

-We aim to use this manual for the activation of a long-durational immersive participatory performance blurring the difference between art and life, taking the final fifth indigenous and spiritual understanding of utopia.
+I aim to use this manual for the activation of a long-durational immersive participatory performance blurring the difference between art and life, taking the final fifth indigenous and spiritual understanding of utopia.
 The manual also to function as a guideline for the audience on how to look at and perceive reality and catch a glimpse of utopia.
 In the words of Ursula K. Le Guin this utopia “would be dark, wet, obscure, weak, yielding, passive, participatory, circular, cyclical, peaceful, nurturant, retreating, contracting, and cold.”

 How can we shed light differently on everyday places that we inhabit that potentially contain a hidden utopia as a no-place – how can we see them as strange and new and magical?
 “Mystery suggests a rich and ambiguous range of terms: secret, enclosed, withdrawn, unspeakable.”
 (Timothy Morton).
-How can we heal and queer and change the perspective on the spaces through our practices of being?
+How can we heal and change the perspective on the spaces through our practices of being?

 A practice of being includes unlearning, re-shaping, distorting, confusing, and healing our bodies in those spaces.
 It aims to illuminate them in different ways so that they reveal the potential of a utopian no place.